 Eli Whitney patented the mechanical Cotton Gin in 1794.
 This invention quickly revolutionized cotton production and increased demand for workers, causing a major boom in slavery in the American south.
 Consider listening to the following podcast, from the series 1619, about the creation of capitalism under American slavery: Episode 2: The Economy that Slavery Built

-The CU Boulder Libraries Special Collections holds many chilling slavery-related documents.
+The CU Boulder Libraries Rare Books Collection holds many chilling slavery-related documents.
 These documents highlight the commodification of human beings, particularly during the nineteenth century, when inventions like the Cotton Gin had greatly increased demand (and prices) for black slaves.

 Although often excluded from formal science, women made major marks on science in the 1800s by authoring textbooks and articles that reached large audiences.
 For example, the extremely popular introductory textbook Conversations on Chemistry, written by Janet Marcet in the early 1800s, went through 16 editions during her lifetime!
 See the video below for more on Marcet.